Types of home insurance in Australia

 Standalone building insurance provides cover for damage to your home caused by insured events like storm, fire or a flood.
 It usually also covers external permanent structures like a pool or granny flat, but it won’t cover your personal contents belongings.

-3. Standalone contents and renters insurance
+3. Standalone contents insurance

 Standalone contents insurance covers your personal belongings like TVs, jewellery, furniture, curtains, artwork and clothing while they are at your home.
 However, it won’t cover any damage to the building itself.
 If you’re a renter, your landlord’s responsible for insuring the building – but you’re responsible for your own personal belongings and items.